jlangch/venice/doc/readme/embedding.md

 ## Precompilation Benchmark

-The benchmark did run on a 2017 MacBook Pro with a Java 11 server VM.
+The benchmark did run on a 2017 Quad Core MacBook Pro with a Java 11 server VM.

 **Results:**